numbas/editor/docs/question/reference.rst

 Extensions & scripts
 ====================

-This tab contains tools to change the behaviour of your question, using pre-built extensions or by adding custom JME functions and JavaScript.
+This tab contains tools to change the behaviour of your question, using pre-built extensions, redefining constants, or by adding custom JME functions and JavaScript.

 Extensions
 -----------